Optical microscope: Digital microscope

 A digital microscope is a microscope equipped with a digital camera allowing observation of a sample via a computer.
 Microscopes can also be partly or wholly computer-controlled with various levels of automation.
 Digital microscopy allows greater analysis of a microscope image, for example, measurements of distances and areas and quantitation of a fluorescent or histological stain.

 Low-powered digital microscopes, USB microscopes, are also commercially available.
 These are essentially webcams with a high-powered macro lens and generally do not use transillumination.
-The camera attached directly to the USB port of a computer so that the images are shown directly on the monitor.
-They offer modest magnifications (up to about 200×) without the need to use eyepieces, and at very low cost.
-High power illumination is usually provided by an LED source or sources adjacent to the camera lens.
+The camera is attached directly to a computer's USB port to show the images directly on the monitor.
+They offer modest magnifications (up to about 200×) without the need to use eyepieces and at a very low cost.
+High-power illumination is usually provided by an LED source or sources adjacent to the camera lens.

 Digital microscopy with very low light levels to avoid damage to vulnerable biological samples is available using sensitive photon-counting digital cameras.
 It has been demonstrated that a light source providing pairs of entangled photons may minimize the risk of damage to the most light-sensitive samples.
-In this application of ghost imaging to photon-sparse microscopy, the sample is illuminated with infrared photons, each of which is spatially correlated with an entangled partner in the visible band for efficient imaging by a photon-counting camera.
+In this application of ghost imaging to photon-sparse microscopy, the sample is illuminated with infrared photons, each spatially correlated with an entangled partner in the visible band for efficient imaging by a photon-counting camera.

 History

 Invention

-The earliest microscopes were single lens magnifying glasses with limited magnification which date at least as far back as the widespread use of lenses in eyeglasses in the 13th century.
+The earliest microscopes were single lens magnifying glasses with limited magnification, which date at least as far back as the widespread use of lenses in eyeglasses in the 13th century.

 Compound microscopes first appeared in Europe around 1620 including one demonstrated by Cornelis Drebbel in London (around 1621) and one exhibited in Rome in 1624.

 The actual inventor of the compound microscope is unknown although many claims have been made over the years.
 These include a claim 35 years after they appeared by Dutch spectacle-maker Johannes Zachariassen that his father, Zacharias Janssen, invented the compound microscope and/or the telescope as early as 1590.
 Johannes' testimony, which some claim is dubious, pushes the invention date so far back that Zacharias would have been a child at the time, leading to speculation that, for Johannes' claim to be true, the compound microscope would have to have been invented by Johannes' grandfather, Hans Martens.
 Another claim is that Janssen's competitor, Hans Lippershey (who applied for the first telescope patent in 1608) also invented the compound microscope.
 Other historians point to the Dutch innovator Cornelis Drebbel with his 1621 compound microscope.